-- Child restraint systems and seatbelts can become hot in a vehicle that has been closed up in sunny weather; they could burn a small child.
-Check the child restraint system before you place a child in it. - Do not leave an unsecured child restraint system in your vehicle.
+• Child restraint systems and seatbelts can become hot in a vehicle that has been closed up in sunny weather; they could burn a small child.
+Check the child restraint system before you place a child in it.

+• Do not leave an unsecured child restraint system in your vehicle.
 Unsecured child restraint systems can be thrown around inside of the vehicle in a sudden stop, turn or accident; it can strike and injure vehicle occupants as well as result in serious injuries or death to the child.

 Infants and small children should always be placed in an infant or child restraint system in the rear seat while riding in the vehicle.
-You should use an infant or child restraint system that meets Federal Motor Vehicle

-Safety Standards or Canada Motor Vehicle Safety Standards, is compatible with your vehicle and is appropriate for the child's age and size.
-All child restraint systems are designed to be secured in vehicle seats by lap belts or the lap portion of a lap/shoulder belt.
+You should use an infant or child restraint system that meets Federal Motor Vehicle Safety Standards or Canada Motor Vehicle Safety Standards, is compatible with your vehicle and is appropriate for the child's age and size.
+All child restraint systems are designed to be secured in vehicle seats by lap belts or the lap belt portion of a lap/shoulder belt (except those covered under the section in this manual, entitled "Instruction of child restraint systems by use of lower and tether anchorages").